 Anyone who is even remotely familiar with Kermeen’s music knows that there is always a deeper meaning running beneath his psychedelic listening journeys.
 Thematically, Tripzy Leary’s newest short player explores the light/color spectrum as he channels the vibrations of healing throughout the EP’s seven selections.
 Timely, to say the least; but also wildly auspicious and intellectual, Project: Rainbow presents a beautiful remedy to the perils of pandemic life.
 True art in response to a quarantined reality, in other words.

-The EP’s more recent releases marks a progression into newer sonic territories for Tripzy Leary.
-Whereas “Magenta” presents itself as blissful downtempo, “Rainbows” is quite the opposite in terms of its edgy, fast-paced construction.
+The EP’s more recent releases mark a progression into newer sonic territories for Tripzy Leary.
+Whereas “Magenta” presents itself as a blissful downtempo number, “Rainbows” is quite the opposite in terms of its edgy, fast-paced construction.
 It’s almost as if Tripzy and Leary were looking at each other here inter-dimensionally through a looking glass reflection or portal way mirror of sorts.

 Then lastly comes the EP’s final track, “Violet Space,” a spaceship ride through interdimensional textures, spacey synths, and heavy wubs.
 Almost hypnotic in its appeal, the track is meant to activate the third eye chakra to take the listener into realms unknown.